 Guidance for Nonprofit Private School Equitable Services Percentage Calculation

-Calculating Proportional Amounts of Reservations for Equitable Services: LEAs must annually calculate the correct amount of funds to provide equitable services for participating private school students, their teachers and families.
-If an LEA reserves funds off the top of its Title I allocation for district-wide activities, the Title I regulations require that the LEA must also provide equitable services from these set-aside funds (34 CFR, Section 200.65).
+Calculating Proportional Amounts of Reservations for Equitable Services: Local educational agencies (LEAs) must annually calculate the correct amount of funds to provide equitable services for participating private school students, their teachers and families.
+If an LEA reserves funds off the top of its Title I allocation for district-wide activities, the Title I regulations require that the LEA must also provide equitable services from these set-aside funds (34 Code of Federal Regulations (CFR), Section 200.65).
 Some of the examples for the district-wide set aside are: instructional activities (such as assistance to schools, funds set aside for reading coaches, summer school, etc.), professional development, and parent involvement.
 The amount of funds available to provide equitable services from the applicable reserved funds must be proportional to the number of private school children from low-income families residing in participating public school attendance areas.

 Example of an Equitable Calculation for District-wide Activities: An LEA reserves $500,000 for a district-wide reading initiative.
 The number of public and private school children from low-income families residing in participating Title I attendance areas is 25,000.
 Five percent of the 25,000 children from low-income families attend private schools; thus, five percent of the $500,000 reservation, or $25,000, is available for equitable services for private school participants.
 Hence, the LEA has $475,000 for its public school district-wide reading initiative and $25,000 for Title I services to private school participants.
 The Title I program funded with this $25,000 must meet the needs of the private school participants but does not have to be identical to the district-wide reading initiative.
 The LEA must consult with appropriate private school officials to determine how these funds will be used to benefit private school participants.